Overview

 Lisa Garcia is an associate educator in the College of Health Professions.
 She has been with the College as a full-time, graduate faculty member since 2011 and currently oversees the Cadaver Lab located within the Scientific Foundations Division.

 Her teaching focus is on the upper-level undergraduate and graduate anatomy courses.
 She is also involved with providing frequent lab tours to area high schools, tech programs, and community colleges.
+Her personal research endeavors are focused on educational theory in the anatomy classroom and how that relates to clinical practice.

 Information